matrix-org/matrix-js-sdk/code_style.md

 ## Tests

 1. Tests must be written in TypeScript.
-2. Jest mocks are declared below imports, but above everything else.
+2. Mocks are declared below imports, but above everything else.
 3. Use the following convention template:

     ```typescript